QuarkChain/bench_kvdb/README.md

 So it leads to theoretical `O(log N)` read complexity.

 ### Why `O(log N)` Does Not Reflect Reality
-In long-running blockchain workloads (e.g., Geth, Optimism), layers become warmed into cache.
-In many cases:
+In long-running blockchain workloads (e.g., Geth, Optimism), frequently accessed metadata tend to remain in cache over time.
-- Bloom filters of earlier levels, and even all levels are fully cached;
+When the cache is sufficiently large, the following components often become resident in memory:
+- Bloom filters (especially for the hot or upper levels in the LSM tree)
-- Index blocks may be also cached;
+- Index blocks
-- Data blocks may be also cached.
+- In some cases, data blocks as well

 This means the actual observed cost is often:
 > < 2 I/O per Key